Marshfield Clinic Health

 Activities of RWBC

-A primary role for RWBC is to provide a confidential consultation service to residents where they talk with RWBC members about their personal, interpersonal, professional, and program concerns.
+A primary role for RWBC is to provide confidential consultation services to residents.
+RWBC consultations provide a safe space to talk about personal, interpersonal, professional and program concerns.
 Consultations are strictly confidential.
-No information about the contact is shared with the resident’s program or the DOE unless issues of serious impairment, risk to personal or patient safety or criminal activity emerge.
-Consultations are typically held after 5pm with two members of the RWBC.
+No information about RWBC contact is shared with the trainee's program or with DOE unless the trainee requests coordination of support with their program/DOE or issues of serious impairment, risk to personal or patient safety or criminal activity emerge.
+Consultations are typically held at 12 p.m. or after 5 p.m. with one to two members of RWBC.

 We listen, help you explore your concern from different perspectives and support you in developing a plan to address your concerns.
-We help link you to resources and others if that is part of your plan as well.
-Each year between 5-10% of residents see us for consults on a wide range of concerns.
+We help link you to resources if this becomes is part of your well-being plan to address your concerns.
+Each year up to 20 percent of residents seek RWBC consultation related to a wide variety of concerns.
 Is consultation with RWBC helpful?
-91% of all residents who completed their consult reported it to be both supportive and helpful.
-The odds are strongly on your side that RWBC can be of assistance, so please consider contacting us.
+Over 150 residents have consulted RWBC through the years and 95 percent report that it was both supportive and helpful.
+The odds are strongly in your favor that RWBC can be of assistance, so please consider contacting us.

-The RWBC works with DOE and residency programs on wellbeing topics.
-Information is shared about new resources and concerns.
-Recommendations are offered in support to resident wellbeing and concerns are highlighted based on resident input to us.
-As new rules and regulations are implemented that affect programs and residents RWBC supports communication of context for the changes and caring for the residents as we deal with changes.
+RWBC collaborates with DOE, residency, and fellowship programs on well-being education and programming during training.
+Information is shared about new resources and clinical learning environment strategies to enhance resident and fellow well-being during training.
+Recommendations are offered in support of well-being and concerns are highlighted based on resident and fellow input.
+Resident representatives are important members of RWBC and serve as a critical source of idea and feedback to enhance well-being efforts.
+As new rules and regulations are implemented that affect training programs and residents, RWBC supports communications related to the context for the changes and how DOE and training programs can best care for residents through regulatory changes.

 Resident Well-being Committee Member Statements